Bud Metheny Ballpark

-The Bud Metheny Baseball Complex is a stadium on the campus of Old Dominion University in Norfolk, Virginia, USA.
-It is primarily used for baseball, and is the home field of the Old Dominion Monarchs baseball team.
-The Monarchs are members of Conference USA.
-The ballpark has seating for 2,500 spectators in three sections of raised aluminum bleachers.
-The stadium complex also includes locker rooms, a concession stand, offices, four batting cages, a picnic area and a fully enclosed press box.
-The facility replaced the university's football stadium, Foreman Field, as the home of the baseball team.
+The Ellmer Family Baseball Complex at Bud Metheny Ballpark is a baseball venue on the campus of Old Dominion University in Norfolk, Virginia that is currently closed for construction.
+It is primarily used for baseball, and is the home field of the Old Dominion Monarchs baseball team, which compete in NCAA Division I as members of the Sun Belt Conference.

 The ballpark is named after former Old Dominion head basketball coach, baseball manager, and athletic director Bud Metheny, who worked for the university from 1948 to 1980 after an eleven-year stint in the New York Yankees organization including a World Series championship in 1943.
 He compiled a record of 423 wins, 363 losses and 6 ties as manager of the Monarchs.
 Metheny's jersey number, 3, has been retired by the university and is displayed on the right field wall of the stadium.